-Only 20% of this water is treated.
+Only 20% of the water undergoes any treatment.

-The toxic waste water from the tanneries puts the people and the environment in danger.
+The toxic wastewater from the tanneries puts the people and the environment in danger.

 The remaining water, carrying chromium, lead, and arsenic, ends up on local farmland and in Ganges – the main source of water for millions.
 The presence of chemicals hasn’t just resulted in the polluted environment and destroyed agriculture.
 It has also had a life-changing impact on the people working with leather and living next to the tanneries.

-A lot of research has found the connection between the metals found in the tannery waste water and health problems.
+A lot of research has found the connection between the metals found in the tannery wastewater and health problems.

 For example, The Centers for Disease Control and Prevention found that in one residential area close to a tannery in Kentucky, there have been five times more accidents of leukaemia compared to the national average.
 Having said that, the worst cases of health problems take place in India, China, and Bangladesh, where a fierce competition, corruption, and the pressure to cut costs do not allow to respect any environmental and health regulations.